rahife/fake-data-generator/README.md

 ```
 git clone git@github.com:rahife/fake-data-generator.git
 cd fake-data-generator
-pip install -r requirements.txt
+pip install -r requirements.txt #if you have problems, try with sudo
-python generate_fake_data.py #if you have problems try with sudo
+python generate_fake_data.py #if you have problems, try with sudo
 ```

 ##FILES GENERATED